-- The strategy aims to guide long-term strategic direction and efforts to preserve the natural habitats and wide variety of plant and animal life within the Cardinia Shire
+- The strategy aims to guide long-term strategic direction and efforts to preserve the natural habitats and wide variety of plant and animal life within Cardinia Shire.

-It also provides a framework for both private and public land managers, and identifies key opportunities for council to work in partnership with the community to protect the natural environment from a variety of issues.
+- It also provides a framework for both private and public land managers, and identifies key opportunities for council to work in partnership with the community to protect the natural environment from a variety of issues.

 - The strategy aims to reduce weed infestations across Cardinia Shire, which threaten agriculture, human health and the environment including bushland areas, roadsides and waterways.

 We adopted the Waste and Resource Recovery Strategy in 2017.
 This strategy is a roadmap for the future direction and actions of Council’s waste and resource recovery services, waste related education and advocacy activities.

 We adopted the Integrated Water Management Plan in 2015.
 The plan aims to deliver a framework that will guide Council towards a more sustainable integrated approach to water management over a 10-year period.